PS00161093/stack/README.md

 ![alt text](https://github.com/PS00161093/stack-queue/blob/main/images/queue.jpg?raw=true)
 7. Queue Uses: Any waiting list app, any lifting app or a printer.
 8. enqueue - add or push.
-9. dequeue - delete or remove.
+9. dequeue - delete or remove
 10. Implementing a Queue from Arrays is not good as adding or removing items is expensive.
 11. Stack may be implemented using Arrays or LinkedList.
 12. Single threaded means only one call stack.